 This state of affairs did not come overnight.
 Rather, it is the cumulative impact of failed administrations and their promises to bring about a peaceful transition that has put this to fore.
 These vows promised a more prosperous, equal, and secure Philippines.
 Yet it comes with one caveat; If only these politicians will be kept in power.

 The 1986 EDSA People Power revolution was the genesis of this concept.
 Borne out by the 21-year atrocities of former President Ferdinand Marcos Sr.’s martial law and triggered by the assassination of former Senator Benigno Aquino Sr., the champion of the democratic opposition at that time.
 During this period, the country experienced the possibility of a truly unified Philippines.
-Where the everyday person locked arms with the religious, military, business, and political elite walking to restore a democratic republic.
-But then in end, after the Corazon Aquino administration formed a new constitution and restructured government institutions,, the possibility of an equal and just society remained a distant dream.
+Where the everyday person locked arms with the religious, military, business and political elite walking to restore a democratic republic.
+Yet in the end, after the Corazon Aquino administration formed a new constitution and restructured government institutions, the possibility of an equal and just society remained but a distant dream.

 Fast forward to the year 2000, an impeached president Joseph Estrada is being questioned on the floor of the Philippine Senate.
 Unfolding events revealed that Estrada collected gambling bribes from the illegal numbers game.
 The mainstream media blasted the airwaves with the coverage of the country’s first-ever impeachment trial.
 Akin to a soap opera, the Filipino people closely followed the proceedings.
 The aborted impeachment trial led to another series of mass protests on the streets of EDSA.
 This toppled the previously popular and populist Estrada and was replaced by his Vice President and constitutional successor Gloria Macapagal Arroyo.